-A large temporary works hoarding system has been designed and used that can be erected and moved quickly to enable work to be carried out close to the live LUL track.
+A large temporary works hoarding system has been designed that can be erected and moved quickly to enable work to be carried out close to the live LUL track.
 The system consists of large panels on a frame of steel RMD soldiers and kentledge moved by crane.

 The system was designed and built on-site and there was flexibility in the design to allow the frame to be reconfigured depending on the parameters dictated by the environment.

 A kentledge system was employed because there was not always a sufficient place to anchor the frame down, but if the scenario allowed, this could also be done.

 In this case, the frame allowed demolition of a railway wall during normal traffic hours.

 The Scheme does not promote or endorse any products, goods or services.
 For more information, click here.